 These quays are one of our favorite places to hang out when we visit Ghent.
 The Graslei and Korenlei, characterized by its many grand facades, is a popular spot amongst locals to relax by the waterside.
 Definitely, in summer you will see a lot of people hanging out here and enjoying the atmosphere of the city.
 Whether you are interested in architecture, people-watching, or fancy a stroll along the river, take some time here to enjoy the surroundings.

-Step back in time in the Castle of the Counts
+3. Step back in time at the Castle of the Counts

 Did you always want to visit a castle that looks like it’s ripped out of fairytales?
 Then make sure to take a look at the Castle of the Counts (or Gravensteen).
 This medieval castle is set right in the heart of the city surrounded by a moat.
 It dates back to the 12th century and was originally built by Philip of Alsace as a protection settlement against invaders.
 This major landmark is the only of its kind in all of Flanders, still having an intact defense system.
 The well-preserved moated fortress is absolutely majestic to behold.